Programme

 Through the Academy, you will develop

-- A like-minded peer network across Geo.X institutions for continued exchange and collaboration.
+- A peer network across Geo.X institutions for continued exchange and collaboration

 These core competences, which we want to develop, are inspired by and follow the AI Fluency “4Ds” framework (delegation, discernment, diligence, description).